richardhyy/ice-vscode/README.md

 ## Requirements

-To use FlowChat with the built-in LLM providers, you'll need to provide your own API keys.
-When you send your first message, FlowChat will prompt you to enter the necessary configuration details.
+To use ICE with the built-in LLM providers, you'll need to provide your own API keys.
+When you send your first message, ICE will prompt you to enter the necessary configuration details.

 ## Extension Settings